 New Reportable Incident – Structural Inadequacy

-An employer must, effective December 15, 2017, notify a MOL Director if a joint health and safety committee or a health and safety representative identifies potential structural inadequacies of a workplace as a source of danger or a hazard to workers.
-Note that this obligation does not apply to an employer that owns the workplace;
+An employer must now notify a MOL Director if a joint health and safety committee or a health and safety representative identifies potential structural inadequacies of a workplace as a source of danger or a hazard to workers.
+This obligation does not apply to an employer that owns the workplace.

 Further Reportable Incidents May Be Added to Regulations

 The Bill 177 provisions amending the OHSA allow for passage of further Regulations to specify additional prescribed locations in which employers or other parties are required to report an accident or other incident under s.
 53 of the OHSA, other than a project site or mine at which certain reportable events such as explosions, fires, floods, equipment failure, must now be reported.
 Section 53 OHSA has also been amended to clarify, in a new section 53(2), the persons who are obligated to give notice.

 Potential Further Expansion to Content and Timing of Reportable Injury Notices